 Under Treas.
 Reg. § 1.482-1(e)(2)(i), such a range is normally derived by considering a set of more than one comparable uncontrolled transaction of similar comparability and reliability.
-If these comparables are of very high quality, as defined in the Regulations, then under Treas.
+If these comparables are of very high quality, as defined in the § 482 regulations, then under Treas.
 Reg. § 1.482-1(e)(2)(iii)(A), the arm's length range includes the results of all of the comparables (from the least to the greatest).
 However, the APA Program has only rarely identified cases meeting the requirements for the full range.
 If the comparables are of lesser quality, then under Treas.
 Reg. § 1.482-1(e)(2)(iii)(B), "the reliability of the analysis must be increased, when it is possible to do so, by adjusting the range through application of a valid statistical method to the results of all of the uncontrolled comparables."
 One such method, the "interquartile range," is ordinarily acceptable, although a different statistical method "may be applied if it provides a more reliable measure."
 The "interquartile range" is defined as, roughly, the range from the 25th to the 75th percentile of the comparables' results.
 See Treas.
 Reg. § 1.482-1(e)(2)(iii)(C).
-The interquartile range was used 31 times in 2003.
+The interquartile range was used 58 times in 2004.

-Nine teen covered transactions reflected on Table 24 specified a single, specific result, or "point."
-Three of these covered transactions involved a CPM in which the taxpayer agreed to a specific result.
+More than twenty-five Covered Transactions reflected on Table 26 specified a single, specific result.
+Nine of these Covered Transactions involved a CPM in which the taxpayer agreed to a "point."
 Some APAs specify not a point or a range, but a "floor" or a "ceiling".
 When a floor is used, the tested party's result must be greater than or equal to some particular value.
 When a ceiling is used, the tested party's result must be less than or equal to some particular value.
-Six APAs executed in 2003 used a floor and two used a ceiling.
+Three or fewer APAs executed in 2004 used a floor and none used a ceiling.

 Some APAs look to a tested party's results over a period of years (multi-year averaging) to determine whether a taxpayer has complied with the APA.
-In 2003, rolling multi-year averaging was used for 10 covered transactions.
-Seven of those used three-year averages, one used a four-year average, and the other two used five-year averages.
-Cumulative multi-year averages were used for three covered transactions.
-Additionally, six covered transactions used term averages, and one covered transaction used a partial term average.
+In 2004, rolling multi-year averaging was used for 14 Covered Transactions.
+Twelve of those used three-year averages and the other two used five-year averages.
+Five Covered Transactions used cumulative multi-year averages, while 26 other Covered Transactions used term averages.